deenjohn/NodeRevision/8-Streams and files.md

 Since readFile and readStream inherit from EventEmitter , we can use method .eventNames()

-#pipe change the mode from "resume" to "flow"
+#pipe or 'data' event can change the mode from "resume" to "flow"

 #the writable stream is ended automatically when the readable stream emits an end event (unless we specify
 {end: false} as options).